QUT-Motorsport/eufs_sim/README.md

 ```

 You shold have something like this:
 ![Full Gui](https://gitlab.com/eufs/eufs_sim/wikis/uploads/5bc6e6e51c1b489c372fd4d790744640/image.png)

 The basic usage of the simulation is in the left hand side of
 the launcher window.
+Here you can select the options with which you want to launch
+the simulation.
+These options are desribed in more detail [below](#options).

+Using the default options this will launch a RQT with a steering GUI
+and our ros_can_sim GUI, alongside a default RViz window.

+In the ros_can_sim GUI you can select the a mission from the
+drop down menu, and hit 'Set Mission'.
+This will publish
+a `CanState` message to the `/ros_can/set_mission` topic.

+Before the car will drive you need to tell it that it can.
+This is done by publishing a `Bool` message with the data
+set to `true` to the `/ros_can/set_mission` topic.
+This can be done using a publisher in a ROS node or,
+it can be done using the following command:
+`rostopic pub -1 /ros_can/mission_flag std_msgs/Bool "data: true"`

+After 5 seconds you should see the State changing from
+`OFF` to `DRIVING`.
+The car will now be able to drive around the track!

+Commands can be sent to the car publihsing an`AckermannDriveStamped`
+message to the `/cmd_vel_out` topic.

+_Note:_
+If you have selected the `Manual` mission and you want to use the
+EUFS Robot Steering GUI without any additional nodes to transform the command,
+you need to change the topic in the text field at the top of the GUI to
+`/cmd_vel_out`

+## 4. Launch options <a name="options"></a>

 Using the Track dropdown menu you can select which track to start the
 simulation in: